timvieira/blog/content/counterfactual.md

 for **confounding variables**, which are hidden causes that control variation in the data.
 Failing to account for confounding variables may lead to [incorrect conclusions](https://en.wikipedia.org/wiki/Simpson's_paradox).
-Unfortunately, PS results in a biased estimator for two reasons because we're using a 'ratio of expectations' instead of an 'expectation of ratios'.
+Unfortunately, PS results in a biased estimator because we're using a 'ratio of expectations' (we'll divide by the PS estimate) instead of an 'expectation of ratios'.
 PS is only statistically consistent in the (unlikely) event that the density estimate is correctly specified (i.e., we can eventually get $q$ correct).
-In the unknown $q$ setting, it's often better to use the **doubly-robust estimator** (DR) which combines *two* estimators: a density estimator for $q$ and a function approximation for
+In the unknown
-$r$.
+$q$ setting, it's often better to use the **doubly-robust estimator** (DR) which combines *two* estimators: a density estimator for $q$ and a function approximation for $r$.
 A great explanation for the bandit case is in [Dudík et al. (2011)](https://arxiv.org/abs/1103.4601).
 The DR estimator is also biased, but it has a better bias-variance tradeoff than PS.